noomerzx/node-express-boilerplate/README.md

 ```

-As you know expree.js design that everythings is middlewares, So if you need to add or remove some module you can do it by yourself in index.js
+As you know express.js design concept is everythings are middlewares, So if you need to add or remove some module you can do it by yourself in index.js

 ----------------------------------------
 ## Migration